vincentkr18/Weather-Chatbot/README.md

 # Weather-Chatbot

 ##### Introduction
-TODO: A weather and emission data retreiving chatbot trained on neural networks
+A weather and emission data retreiving chatbot trained on neural networks which fetches information from a weather API.
+Input for the API is identified by using named entity recognition of SpaCy library.
+City names are passed as input to the API and weather information is fetched and returned as a reply to the user.

 ##### Installation:
 ```pip install -r requirements.txt```